-Mr. Yeo joined the subsidiary of KPSCB, I'Kranji Industries Sdn Bhd since 2008.
-He is currently the General Manager of the Company and is involved in the manufacturing and trading of printed laminated plywood.
+Mr Yeo joined the subsidiary of KPSCB, I'Kranji Industries Sdn Bhd since 2008.
+He was the General Manager of the Company and was involved in the manufacturing and trading of printed laminated plywood.

-He does not have any family relationship with any director or major shareholder of KPSCB group.
+He did not had any family relationship with any director or major shareholder of KPSCB group.

-He has not been convicted of any offences within the past 5 years (other than traffic offences, if any) and does not has any conflict of interest in the Company.
+He had not been convicted of any offences within the past 5 years (other than traffic offences, if any) and did not had any conflict of interest in the Company.